-- (i) These warrants were issued as part of the private placement of units.
-The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 114%; (III) a risk free rate of 1.40%; and (IV) an expected life of 3 years. - (ii) These warrants were issued to agents as part of the private placement of units.
-The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 114%; (III) a risk free interest rate of 1.40% and (IV) an expected life of 3 years. - (iii) These warrants were issued as part of the amended debenture agreements.
-The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 115%; (III) a risk free interest rate of 1.39% and (IV) an expected life of 3 years. - (iv) These warrants were issued to advisors in connection with the shares for debt transaction and debenture amendment.
-The fair value of the warrants issued was based on the advisory agreement with FMMC. - (v) These warrants were issued to agents as part of the private placement (note 6).
-The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 98%; (III) a risk free interest rate of 1.05% and (IV) an expected life of 2 years. - (vi) These warrants were issued to agents as part of the private placement (note 6).
-The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 97%; (III) a risk free interest rate of 1.07% and (IV) an expected life of 2 years. - (vii) These warrants were issued to agents as part of the private placement (note 6).
-The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 95%; (III) a risk free interest rate of 1.09% and (IV) an expected life of 2 years.
+- (i) These warrants were issued to agents as part of the private placement of units.
+The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 114%; (III) a risk free interest rate of 1.40% and (IV) an expected life of 3 years. - (ii) These warrants were issued as part of the amended debenture agreements.
+The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 115%; (III) a risk free interest rate of 1.39% and (IV) an expected life of 3 years. - (iii) These warrants were issued to advisors in connection with the shares for debt transaction and debenture amendment.
+The fair value of the warrants issued was based on the advisory agreement with FMMC. - (iv) These warrants were issued as part of the private placement of units.
+The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 93%; (III) a risk free interest rate of 0.48% and (IV) an expected life of 3 years. - (v) These warrants were issued as part of the private placement of units.
+The fair value of the warrants issued were estimated at the date of grant using the Black-Scholes model with the following weighted average assumptions: (I) dividend yield of 0%; (II) expected volatility of 93%; (III) a risk free interest rate of 0.57% and (IV) an expected life of 3 years.